 - Take complete responsibility for everything you do

-- Turn into a specialist when it comes to course necessities and deadlines
+- Turn into a specialist in course necessities and deadlines

 If all these tips and information are put in place, you won’t only be gaining admission into your university or polytechnic of your choice this year, but you’ll also get to graduate in flying colors.

-Don’t dull this year for admission, you have to fight your way in.
+Don’t dull this year for admission, fight your way in.

 Hope you enjoyed and learnt from this article?